 Faulkner’s Island Light Architecture and Design

-Designed by architect Abisha Woodward, the lighthouse features a 46-foot octagonal brownstone tower lined with brick.
-An unusual external staircase leads to the lantern room, a distinctive characteristic of this structure.
+Designed by stonemason Abisha Woodward — who also built Connecticut’s oldest lighthouse, New London Harbor Light — the structure features a 46-foot octagonal brownstone tower lined with brick.
+An unusual external staircase leads to the gallery deck, a distinctive characteristic of this lighthouse.
+A fourth-order Fresnel lens was installed in 1856.
 The original keeper’s house, built in 1802, was rebuilt in 1851 and again in 1871.
-After a fire in 1976 destroyed the keeper’s house and damaged the lighthouse, the tower was repaired and automated in 1978.
+On March 15, 1976, a fire destroyed the keeper’s house and scorched the lighthouse tower.
+The Coast Guard repaired the tower and automated the light in 1978.
+The lighthouse was added to the National Register of Historic Places in 1990.
+Restoration efforts since 1991 by the volunteer Faulkner’s Light Brigade have preserved the lighthouse, with a major $200,000 restoration completed in 1999.

 Location and Surroundings

-Faulkner’s Island is a crescent-shaped island covering approximately 2.87 acres in Long Island Sound, about 3.5 miles south of Guilford, Connecticut.
-The island is part of the Stewart B. McKinney National Wildlife Refuge and serves as a crucial nesting site for the endangered roseate tern.
-Access to the island is restricted during the nesting season, from May through August, to protect the bird populations.
+Faulkner’s Island is a crescent-shaped island covering approximately 2.87 acres in Long Island Sound, about 3 miles south of Guilford, Connecticut.
+Since 1985, the island has been part of the Stewart B. McKinney National Wildlife Refuge, managed by the U.S. Fish and Wildlife Service.
+It hosts one of the largest breeding colonies of the endangered roseate tern in the northeastern United States.
+Access to the island is restricted during the nesting season, May through August, to protect the bird populations.

 Visiting Faulkner’s Island Light